-Family StructureIn 2015, two out of three (66%) of adolescents age 12-17 lived with both parents .
+Family StructureTwo out of three (66%) of adolescents age 12-17 live with both parents, 24% with their mother only, 5% with their father only, and 5% with neither parent .
 The quality of parents' relationships makes a difference to children in many ways.
 A Child Trends analysis found that whether parents are married or cohabitating, parental relationship quality -- how happy parents are in the relationship -- is associated with children's behavior problems, social competence, school engagement, and depression .
+Among black children under age 18, only about one in three (36%) lived with both parents in 2017 .

-Grandparents share increasingly sharing responsibility for children's care.
-About 7% of children under 18 lived in a grandparent's home in 2015, usually with one or both parents .
+Grandparents share responsibility for children's care.
+About 7% of children under 18 lived in a grandparent's home in 2017, usually with one or both parents .

 ConnectednessParent-child connectedness is associated with a wide range of health indicators.
 Close, positive family relationships that feature open communication help young people stay healthy and avoid substance use and violent behavior [4, 5].

 While parenting can be stressful, only 11% of children have parents who say they are usually or always stressed from parenting .
-Most parents feel very close to their children (87%), have met most or all of their children's friends (84%) , and feel they can share ideas and talk about things that really matter very well (70%) .
-While these indicators gradually decline as children grow, the percentages remain very high into adolescence .
+Most parents of teens (age 12-17) feel they can share ideas and talk about things that really matter very well (63%); only 5% felt they could not communicate well .
+Parents of three out of four teens feel that their family can talk about and work together to resolve problems, knowing that they have strengths to draw on and can be hopeful even in difficult times .

 In one large study (not nationally representative), a diverse group of middle and high school students responded to questions about their closeness and comfort with their parents :